 The second way is the social media button

 What could be better than a content-breaking element?
 An element that can increase your likes!

-Embedding social media elements is becoming more common because it just works.
-Especially if your site isn't saturated with them yet.
+Embedding social media elements networking is becoming more and more common because it just works, especially if your site isn't saturated with them yet.

-If you're using WordPress, check out the TablePress plugin.
-If your WordPress theme is written using the Bootstrap framework, then you don't need to use a plugin, but first you should familiarize yourself with how the HTML code for tables is built.
+If you are using WordPress then check out the TablePress plugin If your WordPress theme is written using the Bootstrap framework then you don't need to use plugin, but first take a look at how the HTML code for the tables is built.

 Don't forget to test every table on mobile devices as not every table will display correctly.